Okuhle2022/Digital-Portfolio/README.md

 # Okuhle Salelo - Digital Portifolio
  - Hey,welcome to my digital portfolio.
 I am a passionate ICT: Communication Networking student at Cape Pensula University of Technology.This portfolio presents a collection of my career development activities, technical evidence, and personal growth experiences, with real evidence and Star-based refection.
 And each section on this portfolio is aligned with the WIL preparation outcomes and showcases the knowledge and skills I have gained.

  ### This Digital portfolio includes:
-  - - Career Development ! 📚👩‍💻 🌱
+  - - Career Development  📚👩‍💻 🌱
-    - Skills and Interests! 💻🖱️
+    - Skills and Interests 💻🖱️
-    - Personality Asssesment!💬🔍
+    - Personality Asssesment💬🔍
     - Creeating a CV! 📃🖋️
     - Bussiness Communication 🗨️📧🗣️
     - Interview Skills 👨‍💼🔰
-    - Professional Networking! 🤝🌐
+    - Professional Networking 🤝🌐
-    - Workplace Etiquette! 🏢💼👩‍💻
+    - Workplace Etiquette 🏢💼👩‍💻

                               - The Picture above is  evidence for carrer development course completion
 ## Career Development